King County Councilmember Joe McDermott will not seek reelection - NewsBreak

 King County Councilmember Joe McDermott will not seek reelection

-King County Councilmember Joe McDermott – who represents King County’s 8th District, which includes White Center – announced this week that he will not seek reelection in 2023.
+King County Councilmember Joe McDermott – who represents King County’s 8th District, which includes Burien – announced this week that he will not seek reelection in 2023.

-McDermott, who joined the King County Council in 2010, will stay on the council through the end of his current term.
+McDermott, who joined the King County Council in 2010, will stay on the council through the end of his current term, which ends in 2024.
 He previously served in both the Washington State Senate and House of Representatives.

 McDermott represents King County’s 8th District, which includes West Seattle, First Hill, Capitol Hill, Downtown Seattle, Chinatown International District, Little Saigon, Pioneer Square, SODO, White Center, Georgetown, South Park, Tukwila, Burien, and Vashon & Maury Island.